 If you give your dog the right bed, he’ll be sure to get better sleep at night.
 Consider the Donut Shag Dog Bed, which offers better sleep, supports your pup’s joints, and will warm him and calm him down.

 Additionally, you could try the 2-in-1 Honeycomb Ilan Hut Cuddler Cat and Dog Bed, which is a little cave and dog bed for your dog.
 It’s the ultimate cuddling space that will make your dog feel warm, secure, and snug all night long.

 The Original Calming Donut Shag Cat & Dog Bed

 Give your pet more than just a dog bed!
 Best Friend’s by Sheri is the original creator of the most popular dog bed that has surfaced the internet in recent years: The Calming Donut Dog Bed.
 This innovative cuddler shag design provides better sleep, supports joints, and offers a calming, self-warming effect.
 The donut cuddler is carefully crafted with durable, vegan nylon and filled with AirLoft fibers,…

-2-in-1 Honeycomb Ilan Hut Cuddler Cat and Dog Bed, Dark Chocolate
+2-in-1 Honeycomb Ilan Hut Cuddler Cat and Dog Bed, Regular

 The Best Friends by Sheri Hut-Cuddler is the ultimate cuddling escape.
 This bed gives your cat or dog a place to feel warm snug and secure in a closed hut.
 It also has the versatility to be converted into a open round cushioned cuddler bed when your pet is feeling more social.
-Durable flexible and lightweight the foam construction is comfortable and supportive.
-Your pet will start feeling snug the moment…
+Durable flexible and lightweight the microfiber foam construction is comfortable and supportive.
+The tightly woven polyester cover…

 Deciding What’s Best for You and Your Dog